 Don Harvey starts off the serial as the Wizard’s smug and rather lackadaisical chief henchman, but is abruptly “liquidated” in Chapter Six; his removal does not lead to any plot developments and he’s not even granted the courtesy of an on-screen death scene, making his exit seem very odd.
 Lee Roberts takes over as action heavy for the remaining episodes and delivers a entertainingly tough and cranky performance.
 Rusty Westcoatt, John Doucette, Jim Diehl, House Peters Jr., Greg McClure, and Eddie Parker are the other principal henchmen; all of them are quite solid in their parts.
 Emmett Vogan plays the head of the research plant that owns the remote control machine, while James Craven is wasted in a miniscule role as his aide.
 One-time leading man Ralph Graves is given fifth billing but only pops up briefly as a railroad executive, while future leading man John Hart has a bit as a thug; Marshall Bradford plays a larger role as a harassed inventor.

-The cast, the locations, and some good bits of Bennet-directed action keep Batman and Robin from hitting the depths of lousiness reached by earlier Katzman serials like Who’s Guilty, but the serial still remains a padded, tedious, sloppily-written, and frequently frustrating outing; to compare it with Columbia’s earlier Batman is to graphically illustrate how deleterious an impact Sam Katzman had on the studio’s serial-making.
+The cast, the locations, and some good bits of Bennet-directed action keep Batman and Robin from hitting the depths of lousiness reached by earlier Katzman serials like Who’s Guilty, but the serial still remains a padded, tedious, sloppily-written, and frequently frustrating outing; to compare it with Columbia’s earlier Batman is to graphically illustrate how deleterious an impact Sam Katzman frequently had on the studio’s serial-making.